tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 * queued = enqueued - dequeued
 * sent = dequeued - dropped after dequeue (- 1 if there is a requeued packet)

+The QueueDisc base class provides the SojournTime trace source, which provides the sojourn time of every packet dequeued from a queue disc, including packets that are dropped or requeued after being dequeued.
+The sojourn time is taken when the packet is dequeued from the queue disc, hence it does not account for the additional time the packet is retained within the queue disc in case it is requeued.

 Design
 ==========